openshift/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Q: Does every node need a CCM?

 - A: No. The cluster only needs one active `CCM` at any time.
-A `Deployment` will manage the `CCM` pod and will have 2 replicas which will use leader election to nominate an active leader.
+A `Deployment` will manage the `CCM` pod and will have 2 replicas which will use leader election to nominate an active leader and maintain HA by scheduling on control-plane nodes located in the different regions.
+Only in some scenarios (depending on the cloud provider implementation) like Azure `cloud-node-manager` has to run on all the `Nodes` due to 1:1 relation betwen `Node` and a `CNM` replica in their case.
 [Source](https://kubernetes.io/docs/concepts/overview/components/#cloud-controller-manager) This assumption may change in the future, as `CCM` may run in worker nodes to determine the state of the instance.

 Q: How metrics are affected by the CCM migration?